openlibraryenvironment/ui-rs/doc/refdata-api.md

 (As when creating a new category with an initial set of values (see [above](#create-a-new-category)), the `value` in each value is optional: if omitted, the label will be normalized and the result used as the value.)

-XXX what is the response?
-Presumably we get the new value's ID from it.
-Check this also for values included at creation time via POST.
+The content of the response to a successful operation is the entire new value of the category, including its `values` array which now contains the newly added value or values as well as all the old values.
+From this, it is possible to obtain the server-assigned ID of the new value.

 #### Change a value within a category

 Because values are not directly addressable but only as part of the category they belong to, changing an existing value is very much like adding a new one.
 In both cases, this is done by a PUT to the category -- for example `PUT /directory/refdata/12345`.
 The difference is that in the case of changing an existing value, the `id` of that value is specified along with the new label or value.
 For example:

 	{
-	  "values":[
+	  "values": [
-	    {"id": 43, "label": "Unknown" }
+	    { "id": 43, "label": "Unknowable" }
 	  ]
 	}

-This would change the label of the Refdata value with ID: 43 to "Unknown".
+The result of this _is supposed to be_ that the label of the Refdata value with ID 43 changes to "Unknowable".

-XXX What is the response?
+XXX However, at present this does not work: instead, a new value is created (and is allocated a new ID), and both the old and new versions now exist in the category.

 #### Delete a value from a category